-The first problem is something which is somewhat elementary.
+The first problem is something that is somewhat elementary.

-The next problem was asked to me in a mock interview by some seniors which was actually a very nice application of a well know theorem.
+The next problem was asked to me in a mock interview by some seniors which was actually a very nice application of a well-known theorem.

 Prove that there exists a series of 100 consecutive natural numbers with exactly 13 primes between them.

 Hint-I could have given any number less than 26 in place of 13 in the above problem.

 This problem was given in MOP 2005 and none of the students could answer this one.
 Then two former gold medalists along with a hint from the proposer of the problem solved this seemingly easy yet intense problem.
 So here goes the problem:

 There are n co-linear points on a straight line.No two distances between any two points can appear more than twice.
 (That is the same length cannot be repeated more than twice).
 Prove that there are at least [n/2] distances that appear only once.
 (Here means the greatest integer function.

 Seems easy right?
 Intuition says induction might kill the problem.
 Well, try-hard.

 Some more beautiful problems for you:-